OpenNebula/docs/source/deployment/authentication_setup/ssh_auth.rst

 Create New Users
 ----------------

-This authentication method uses standard ssh RSA key pairs for authentication.
+This authentication method uses standard SSH RSA key pairs for authentication.
 Users can create these files **if they don't exist** using this command:

 .. prompt:: bash $ auto

     $ ssh-keygen -t rsa

-OpenNebula commands look for the files generated at the standard location (``$HOME/.ssh/id_rsa``) so it is a good idea not to change the default path.
+OpenNebula commands look for the files generated in the standard location (``$HOME/.ssh/id_rsa``), so it is a good idea not to change the default path.
 It is also a good idea to protect the private key with a password.

 The users requesting a new account have to generate a public key and send it to the administrator.
 The way to extract it is the following: